-- A tree is confirmed to be dead by the RAP arborist. - A tree is diseased or damaged and cannot be reasonably treated, and the RAP arborist determines that it poses an unreasonable risk to public safety. - A tree presents obstacles to infrastructure repairs or causes impairment to a park function, which cannot be reasonably mitigated through means other than removal. - Other reasons as determined by the RAP forestry arborist.
+- A tree is confirmed to be dead by the RAP arborist. - A tree is diseased or damaged and cannot be reasonably treated, and the RAP arborist determines that it poses an unreasonable risk to public safety. - A tree presents obstacles to other infrastructure repairs or causes impairment to a park function, which cannot be reasonably mitigated through means other than removal. - Other reasons as determined by the RAP forestry arborist such as public safety, site suitability, and invasive species.